josdem/hugo/content/techtalk/spring/spring_webflux_basics.md

 }
 ```

-Now let's create a simple POJO object to store and retrieve information from our MongoDB.
+Now let's create a simple POJO to store and retrieve information from our MongoDB.

 ```java
 package com.jos.dem.webflux.model;